Allergies: What You Need to Know

 • Difficulty breathing

-• Rectal bleeding (more common with children)
+• Rectal bleeding (more common in children)

 Pollen and Dust Allergies